zhifanl/UofC_ENSF409_Project/README.md

 All the java file is in edu/ucalgary/ensf409

-# Run the program by cloning the code,
+# To Run the program
+1. clone the code
-# javac edu/ucalgary/ensf409/MySystem
+2. javac edu/ucalgary/ensf409/MySystem.java
-# java edu/ucalgary/ensf409/MySystem inputFileName outputFileName
+3. java edu/ucalgary/ensf409/MySystem inputFileName outputFileName

 where inputFileName should already exist in the working directory, and outputFileName can be named the way you want, and it will be produced in the working directory.